 Call us at 1-800-982-4688 or 505-983-4511 for additional information about this special class.

 Join us for an intensive 3-day cooking program we call the Southwest Culinary Boot Camp!
 This program is three full days gaining insight into the intricacies, tips and history of Southwestern food that make it so unique.
 We will cover material from knife skills, flavor labs, cooking techniques, ingredients and historical building blocks of the food.
 We will meet some of Santa Fe's top chefs who will share their thoughts on important cooking techniques.
 This is HANDS-ON and very interactive each day will end with a meal.
 The class culminates in a final exam where you will design and prepare a final meal for some Santa Fe's best palates!

-Please call Nicole at 1-800-982-4688 to obtain more information about this very popular event.
+Please call Nicole at 1-800-982-4688 to obtain more information about this special 3-day excursion into Southwestern cuisine.